 I never knew what people meant when they said “When you know, you know” until I met Dillon.
 I knew.
 I knew after our second date that I was going to love him forever.
 Yes, I hear myself being a giant cheese ball – but what can I say?
 He makes me cheesy.
 It’s a beautiful kind of love when you don’t need to speak for them to understand what you’re saying.
 When your days are full of inside jokes and little gestures that mean “I love you”.
 I didn’t know that taking out the garbage and switching out the laundry could be an act of love, but let me tell you, IT IS.
 He takes care of me, he makes me laugh, he loves and provides for our kids, he’s my best friend.
 There’s nobody else that I would rather share my fries and binge Netflix with.

-Happy four years Dill Pickle.
+Happy five years Dill Pickle.

 Wedding photos courtesy of the super talented Daniel Page Photography.